 FACTBOX-New coronavirus outbreak spreads in China

-Chinese authorities and the World Health Organization (WHO) say a new strain of coronavirus is behind the outbreak of pneumonia in the central city of Wuhan.
+Chinese authorities and the World Health Organization (WHO) say a new strain of coronavirus is behind the outbreak of pneumonia in the central city of Wuhan that has now spread to other parts of the country.

 Some experts say the strain may not be as deadly as some other strains of coronavirus such as Severe Acute Respiratory Syndrome, which killed nearly 800 people worldwide during a 2002/03 outbreak that also originated from China.
-But little is known about the new virus, including its origin.
+Little is known about the new virus, including its origin, but health authorities have confirmed human-to-human transmission.

 KNOWN CASES

-Of the 198 patients in Wuhan itself, three have died.
-New cases in China reported on Jan.
-20 include 20 patients outside of Wuhan, including five in Beijing and one in Shanghai, marking the first instances of the virus spreading to other parts of the country.
+Of the 198 patients in Wuhan itself, four have died.
+National and local health authorities in China have also reported 21 patients outside of Wuhan, including five in Beijing and two in Shanghai, marking the first instances of the virus spreading to other parts of the country.

 LITTLE KNOWN ABOUT VIRUS ITSELF